 - If desired, sometimes I also add fresh chopped or dried onions or onion powder, or other spices like thyme, basil, oregano, and maybe a bit of natural sugar.
 Some also like a little red pepper to give it a kick.

 Make a white sauce by melting butter in a medium saucepan on medium heat, add flour and whisk well, keeping heat high enough to make it bubble a little, but low enough not to burn.
-After it bubbles about a minute or two (and it looks like it’s thicker), add milk (or cream or broth) to make however much soup you think you’ll need and to make it the consistency you like (some like it thicker, some like it thin).
-Keep whisking and add a tomato paste and tomatoes.
+After it bubbles about a minute or two (and it looks like it's thicker), slowly add milk (or cream or broth) to make however much soup you think you'll need and to make it the consistency you like (some like it thicker, some like it thin).
+Keep whisking and add tomato paste and tomatoes.
 Add sea salt and pepper to taste – this is the key to making it delicious.
 Add in the other herbs or spices as you taste-test.

 For the grilled cheese we use cast iron pans or if we're making a lot of sandwiches, we'll use my favorite pan because we can make so many at once.
 I'm sure you know how to make grilled cheese, but just in case there's someone out there who doesn't (?), put cheese between two pieces of bread, generously butter the sides that are going onto the pan, and cook 'til golden, making sure to watch so they don't burn.
 Time them to be done about when the soup is ready.